 Perth Walking Tour

 We made our Perth Sightseeing guide user-friendly.
 In addition to sight information, we have included turn-by-turn directions to easily route your way through the city.
-Also, below, you will find a Perth map of sights to help in your city navigation.
+Also, below, you will find a link to a Perth map of sights to help in your city navigation.
 At the end of the post, we include more information about Perth activities and highly-rated Perth day trips.

 What You Will Need for Walks in Perth, Australia

 Don’t forget to pack these essential items on your walking tour of places to see in Perth!

 Our Perth City Walking Tour sticks mostly to sidewalks – but the route is 5 miles long.
 Wearing comfortable city walking shoes – like these by Columbia (for women) and these by Merrell (for men) – is necessary!

 We like to have a water bottle with us whenever we explore a city.
 The tap water in Perth is safe to drink, so use a refillable water bottle – like this collapsible water bottle, which is perfect for travelers!
 And whether you travel with a backpack or a suitcase, you’ll also want to be sure to have a great day bag to organize all your everyday travel essentials.

 Make sure to bring a camera with you for your Perth sightseeing tour!
 We use a DSLR camera, which we love but can sometimes be too bulky.
 For capturing city sights, we also use a slim and lightweight Canon Powershot, which takes great pictures and is a great budget camera.

 Sunscreen and Umbrella

 Perth City Map

 When city sightseeing Perth, it’s a good idea to carry an actual paper map (like this one on Amazon!) and guidebook.
 While we do provide links to online maps, free WiFi isn’t always reliable and phone batteries can die – so it’s good to have a paper map as a back-up.
 (Alternatively, a portable phone charger and Global WiFi device might work, too!)